Looking to understand where our data comes from and how we populate the reports?

 Our Dashboards represent data visualization on a database of investment offerings across equity funding platforms.
 We started in 2014 by manually importing listings one by one, from the public listings on each platform we covered.

-We have since automated our process and now also leverage public SEC filings.
-We aggregate these investment filing details and with all this together have built a dashboard for insights and analysis.
+We have since automated our process.
+Now we leverage public SEC filings aggregating the investment filings having built a dashboard for insights and analysis.

 Additionally, we’re focused on opportunities in the United States.
-There is a large and growing equity crowdfunding market in the UK and Europe, Asia, and Latin America.
-We wrote an article to address the global market.
+There is a large and growing equity crowdfunding market globally.
+The UK was ahead of the US with regulation and adoption.
+This has expanded across Europe, Asia, and Latin America.
+We wrote an article to address some of our observations of the global market vs the US.

 Defining the Market

 Equity Investing Portals - If you’re starting a business and need money upfront the traditional way to do this was to go to a bank, venture capital firms, or use your own money.
 Websites and mobile apps built to facilitate the transactions have been termed funding portals, equity crowdfunding sites, or investing platforms.
 There are two major categories of investing structures: accredited and non-accredited.

 Most of the insights we provide today falls in this category.
 These are fund raising campaigns that launch under regulations like Reg D 506 Title III of the Jobs Act (aka Reg CF).
 Historically only accredited investors, or wealthy people defined by the SEC were able to invest in businesses offering shares at an early stage, outside of friends and family.
 This limited opportunities for those who were not wealthy enough to qualify.

 The US SEC has added Equity Funding Portal filings to the EDGAR online filing database.
 The SEC site now has section built for equity funding portals and different Regulation funding offerings like D and A+.